Top 10 Music Groups with the Best Harmonies

 11 Pentatonix Pentatonix is an American a cappella group from Arlington, Texas, consisting of vocalists Scott Hoying, Mitch Grassi, Kirstin Maldonado, Kevin Olusola and Matt Sallee.

 Their harmonies and arrangements are flawless.
-Some other musicians rehearse until they get it right; Pentatonix rehearse until they can't get it wrong.
+Some other musicians rehearse until they get it right.
+Pentatonix rehearse until they can't get it wrong.

-They have changed the world of a capella forever.
+They have changed the world of a cappella forever.
 They sound better than most pop stars and they're only using their voices!
 They have talent that surpasses most singers.
 A very unique band that will change the future of music.

 12 ABBA ABBA are a Swedish pop group formed in Stockholm in 1972 by members Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad.

 Extraordinary vocal harmony with ABBA.
-Listen to Does Your Mother Know, Agnetha, Anni-Frid and Bjorn knock it out of the park - perfect harmony.
+Listen to Does Your Mother Know - Agnetha, Anni-Frid, and Bjorn knock it out of the park.
+Perfect harmony.

 Probably the best vocal ensemble in the history of popular music.